 PowerSchool paid the ransom in exchange for a video allegedly showing the attackers deleting the data.
 That video proved meaningless.
 By May 2025, attackers were sending new extortion demands directly to individual school districts in Canada and the United States, including samples of the stolen data to prove they still held it.
 The breach affected school boards across Ontario, Saskatchewan, Alberta, Newfoundland and Labrador, Nova Scotia, Prince Edward Island, Manitoba, and the Northwest Territories.
 Over 100 school districts sued PowerSchool over the incident.

-Lane pleaded guilty in May 2025 to four federal charges: cyber extortion conspiracy, cyber extortion, unauthorized access to protected computers, and aggravated identity theft.
-He was sentenced to four years in federal prison.
+Lane pleaded guilty in June 2025 to four federal charges: cyber extortion conspiracy, cyber extortion, unauthorized access to protected computers, and aggravated identity theft.
+He was sentenced in November 2025 to four years in federal prison and ordered to pay more than $14 million in restitution.
 Court documents revealed he had a hacking history dating back to 2021 and had previously extorted a U.S. telecommunications company for $200,000.
 Prosecutors believe he did not act alone, and the investigation into co-conspirators remains ongoing.

 The post-breach investigations by Canadian privacy commissioners found that many school boards had not implemented basic contractual, security, or oversight safeguards before handing student data to PowerSchool.
 The system lacked multi-factor authentication for PowerSource access, had an "always on" remote maintenance feature, and PowerSchool's logging retention window was too short to preserve evidence of earlier unauthorized access that had occurred months before the December breach was detected.
 The Texas Attorney General subsequently sued PowerSchool, alleging the company marketed its products as meeting high security standards while failing to implement basic protections.
 The lawsuit highlighted that the stolen data included bus stop information, which could be used to physically locate children.